IsabellaSirius/IsabellaSirius/README.md

-- 👋 Hi, I’m @IsabellaSirius
+- 👋 Hi, I’m @IsabellaWu
-- 👀 I’m interested in Swift&Python
+- 👀 I’m interested in Swift&Python Also everything about AI and hacking
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning JS Hacking etc.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on LLMs and some hacking skills
-- 📫 How to reach me IsabellaWu0215@icloud.com
+- 📫  IsabellaWu0215@icloud.com
 -

 <!---